DefectDojo/django-DefectDojo/CONTRIBUTING.md

 0. All submitted code should conform to [__PEP8 standards__][pep8].

-0. Pull requests should be submitted to the 'develop' branch.
+0. Pull requests should be submitted to the 'master' branch.

 [dojo_settings]: /dojo/settings.dist.py "DefectDojo settings file"
 [setup_py]: /setup.py "Python setup script"